-In cooperation with colleagues from around the country and with support of several national foundations, the National Forum has been working to nurture awareness and understanding within the higher education community, among advocacy groups, and among policymakers on the connections between immigration policy and access to higher education.
-The goal of achieving collective impact in relation to a contentious, national issue depends on one or more organizations serving as the nerve center and hub of activity.
+With colleagues from around the country and with support of several national foundations, the National Forum works to nurture awareness and understanding of the connections between immigration policy and access to higher education within the higher education community and among advocacy groups and policymakers.
 For over five years, the National Forum has been accepted in that role, and has consistently expanded and diversified a network capable of impact at several different levels of institutional influence.
-The National Forum’s core distinguishing feature is its experience as a convener of public and professional dialogue, using it as a mechanism to build public understanding and political will towards transformational change in higher education.
+The National Forum’s core distinguishing feature is its experience as a convener of public and professional dialogue, using it to build public understanding and political will towards transformational change in higher education.

 In 2000-2005 we played a key role in organizing a series of efforts to convene higher education leaders and policy makers around the public service responsibilities of colleges and universities.
-We have partnered with minority-serving institutions on several leadership initiatives, and have consulted on education policy in several states, including driving a change agenda within the state of Michigan.
-In our convening strategy, we use the research and strategies developed by Daniel Yankelovich, and have partnered in the past with Frameworks, Public Agenda and the Kettering Foundation on efforts to build public will in support of educational issues.
+We continue to partner with minority-serving institutions on several leadership initiatives, and consult on education policy in several states, including driving a change agenda within the state of Michigan.
+In our convening strategy, we use the research and strategies developed by Daniel Yankelovich, and have partnered with Frameworks, Public Agenda and the Kettering Foundation on efforts to build public will in support of educational issues.

 As a research and action center affiliated with a major research university, we have the ability to bring together leading scholars, higher education executives, foundation partners, policy makers and advocates, and to do so within a framework that posits shared values and stresses the importance of evidence-based solutions to the challenges faced by higher education and society.